Rohit7798C/Java-Notes/README.md

-# Java-Notes for interview preparation
+# Java-Notes for interview preparation (Questions and Answers)